 Country scope |

-This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends from 2014 to 2025 in each of the sub-segments.
-For the purpose of this study, Grand View Research has segmented the global e-waste management market report on the basis of processed material, source, application, and region:
+This report forecasts volume growth at the global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global e-waste management market report based on processed material, source, application, and region:

 Metal